 Over the summer, six Citadel cadets chose to spend their break at the Royal Military Academy in Breda, Netherlands.
 While not a typical summer experience, the cadets still earned course credit through The Citadel’s Center for International and Special Programs.

 Those who went on the study abroad trip included Cadets Mary Charland, Mecadeez Durham, ‘24, Jason Hutto, Chadwick Johnson, Zachary Kramer and Colin White.
-Over the course of four weeks, they attended classes with the Dutch cadets, traveled to different parts of the country and rucked through the Netherlands, as well as undergoing several different physical and mental challenges.
+Over the course of four weeks, they attended classes with Dutch cadets, traveled to different parts of the country, rucked through the Netherlands, and underwent various physical and mental challenges.

 In 1828 the Royal Military Academy, or KMA, was established in Breda, Netherlands.
 The KMA provides military and technical training, as well as training of officers for the Royal Netherlands Army, the Royal Netherlands Air Force and the Royal Netherlands Marechaussee.